csells/fibscli/README.md

 - play backgammon

 # UI TODO
+- test the GammonState + GammonRules
   - shouldn't allow any other moves while dice are on the bar
+  - implement the forced moves rule (instead of just removing moves that aren't available as you go)
+- detect end game
+- first move (different colored dice)
 - move a hit piece *after* it's been hit
+- publish to github.io
 - draw moving pieces on top of other pieces
 - don't show the label while it's moving
-- detect end game
-- first move (different colored dice)
-- test the GammonState + GammonRules
-- implement the forced moves rule (instead of just removing moves that aren't available as you go)
 - prefer moves w/ hits when picking from multiple moves
-- publish to fibscli.github.io
+- show end game stats (# of doubles/player, total of dice rolls/player)

 # Legal turns algorithm
 find composits of all pieces on all pips + bar (up to number of dice) for the player, e.g. white: [1, 1, 12, 12, 12, 12, 12, ...]